 At the conclusion of Happy Together, East York Barbershoppers' show in May this year, the chorus was thrilled to be able to present a $7500 cheque to Harmonize for Speech (H4S) through its Chairman, George Shields, and Treasurer, Bruce Dibble.
 This allowed H4S to fund two initiatives that were in jeapordy.
 And with that cheque the East York Chapter has now donated a total of $500,000 since the charity was founded in 1977.

-The Ontario District's international representatives were sent off in style at the 29th annual Pep Rally in Mississauga yesterday evening.
-Eleven quartets and nine choruses performed in a night of celebration and fundraising hosted by the Association of Ontario Champions (AOC).
+The Ontario District's international representatives were sent off in style at the 30th annual Pep Rally in Mississauga yesterday evening.
+Twelve quartets and ten choruses performed in a night of celebration and fundraising hosted by the Association of Ontario Champions (AOC).

 Calling All Seniors!
 At the mid-winter convention in San Antonio in January, 2017 the Society will introduce a new event, a Seniors Chorus Festival/Competition.
 For this inaugural event, 5 senior choruses will be invited by the Society to participate.
 The invitations will be determined by scores from a 2-song performance at the fall convention in each district.
 The House of Delegates approved the formation of The Ontario District Seniors Chorus at the April 2016 meeting.

 For the third straight year, Scarborough hosted hundreds of barbershop singers from around Ontario for the annual spring convention of the Ontario District of the International Barbershop Harmony Society.
 SNAP Scarborough was there to conver the event.
 Check out their great images here!